 Nestled in the beautiful landscape of Schwerin’s lakes, Schwerin Palace resembles a true fairytale castle.
 Once the seat of the dukes of Mecklenburg, it now houses the state parliament of Mecklenburg-Western Pomerania and the impressive castle museum.
 In the course of extensive renovations in 2014/2015, the exterior lighting was also renewed and converted to LED light.

 Customer request and order:

-In certain luminaires, an LED installation kit was be integrated which should not dazzle despite providing high brightness.
-In addition, the solution had to be dimmable and sustainable.
-It was also important to the planning office that modern LED technology be used, which would fit harmoniously into the historical luminaires.
-In order to maintain the overall look and feel of the luminaires, no modern luminaire elements were to be visible.
-After completion of the lighting, however, the planners discovered that the desired dimming capability was not provided.
-The reason for this was the long distance between the control cabinet and the luminaires.
-Specific know-how from electrical engineering was required here.
+In certain luminaires, an LED installation kit had to be integrated, which should not blind despite its high brightness.
+Additionally, the solution had to be dimmable and sustainable.
+The use a modern LED technology, which would fit harmoniously into the historical luminaries, was also important for the planning office.
+To maintain the overall look and feel of the luminaires, no modern luminaire elements were to be visible.
+After completion of the lighting, however, the planners discovered that the desired dimming capability was not reachable.
+The reason was the long distance between the control box and the luminaires themselves.
+Specific know-how skills from electrical engineering were required to solve this matter.
 BRAUN proved to be a reliable solution provider.

 The solution from BRAUN: